hyper-prog/codkepmodules/httpsqlconn/README.md

     sendAsHttpPost("http://server/resourcename/fastid",b.json_string());

-The HttpSqlConn module can process the query above check the permissions (set by hooks) and send back the required ansver in Json
+The HttpSqlConn module can process the query above check the permissions (set by hooks) and send back the required answer in Json